* Password is currently available to patrons on the KM6LYW Patreon Page

 of the software carries an open-source license and is freely available,

-just not all in one place in a bootable image.
+just not all in one place in a collective-work bootable image.
+Embedded

 Thank you for your support.